-It is comical that a teenage show has been given such an explicit, albeit censored title.
+It is comical that a teenage show was given such an explicit, albeit censored title.
 The premise of the show is quite outlandish and crazy, as far as British dramas go.

-Following the lives of two high schoolers, the show portrays what happens when two free-spirited teens meet and are left unsupervised.
+The show portrays what happens when two free-spirited teens meet and are left unsupervised.
 Jaime, a young adolescent boy, is convinced that he's a psychopath and is looking for his first murder victim.
 Soon, his sights land on Alyssa, a new student in his school, who's bored of their little town.
 She proposes running away with Jamie and having a little adventure.
-What transpires when these two rebellious teens go on a wild escapade makes up for the rest of the tale.
+What transpires when these two rebellious teens go on a wild escapade makes for a very interesting story.

 The comedic elements in this show are pretty dark and dry, definitely not for the faint of heart.
-Also, there's plenty of swearing which brings authenticity to the characters.
-It's also fascinating to witness their ever-changing relationship.
-Jamie first considers Alyssa as just meat for killing but changes his opinion as the show progresses.
-With such an intriguing plot, it's no wonder the series is up for another brand new season.
+Also, there's plenty of swearing and raw emotions that brings authenticity to the characters.
+It's also fascinating to witness their ever-changing relationship: Jamie first considers Alyssa as just meat for killing but changes his opinion as the show progresses.
+With such an intriguing plot, it's no wonder the series got a second season.

 2. Derry Girls

 Perhaps not as popular as most teenage comedy-dramas, Derry Girls has started to pick up some steam in the online streaming community.
-Officially a British production, the show is actually set in Northern Ireland - a place that seldom receives screen time or media attention.
-The plot follows five school-going, teenage girls - Erin, Orla, Clare, Michelle, and James, as they navigate treacherous high school years in 1990s Northern Ireland.
+Officially a British production, the show is actually set in Northern Ireland, a place that seldom receives screen time or media attention.
+The plot follows four school-going teenage girls and one boy: Erin, Orla, Clare, Michelle, and James, as they navigate treacherous high school years in 1990s Northern Ireland.
 A hearty comedy with some very earnest performances from the young cast makes it a compelling watch.

 The most attractive feature about Derry Girls, however, is a strong political background.
 The show is set in a very turbulent time in Northern Ireland known as 'The Troubles'.
-A small political war had surfaced regarding whether Northern Ireland should join with the Republic of Ireland or align with the United Kingdom.
+A political skirmish had emerged regarding whether Northern Ireland should join with the Republic of Ireland or align with the United Kingdom, which lead to a prolonged and violent series of conflicts.
 Overall, a very interesting premise for a comedy show.

-If you're looking for some provocative shows like Sex Education, Derry Girls should be right up your alley.
+If you're looking for a provocative show like Sex Education, Derry Girls should be right up your alley.

 3. Big Mouth

-Another Netflix show that expertly showcases the teenage fascination with sex, is the animation show, Big Mouth.
-This series is replete with gross humor, inappropriate jokes, and most awkward and horrifying sexual encounters.
+Another Netflix show that expertly showcases the teenage fascination with sex is the animated show Big Mouth.
+This series is replete with gross humor, inappropriate jokes, and the most awkward and horrifying sexual encounters possible.
 Of course, these concepts are shown in such a manner that it'll disgust and amuse you at the same time.
 One can't help but laugh at the misadventures of the show's central characters as they try to get their bearings as sexual beings.